kvdgoten/CourseraGettingCleaningWK4/README.md

 In a third step, the activity labels (e.g. "walking", "standing", ...) were used to replace thenumbers identifying the activities.

 In a fourth step, the identifiers for the different measures were transformed: abbreviations were replaces with the full words to increase readibility.
 At the same time, we opted for a tidy data setin "long format".
 We choose to have one observation per row.
+*please look at the "raw" version for visualisation*

 ---------------------------------------------------------------------------
 Train/Test |  subject   | activity      |  measure     | value